LEX Language Project

 LEX Joint Research Project on Multilingualism and the Brain

-Dr. Suzanne Flynn, Professor of Linguistics and Language Acquisition at MIT and Dr. Kuni Sakai, Professor at the University of Tokyo who is involved in neuroscience and linguistic research have embarked on a series of research projects on multilingualism and the brain.
+Dr. Suzanne Flynn, Professor of Linguistics and Language Acquisition at MIT and Drs.
+Kuni Sakai and Keita Umejima, Professors at the University of Tokyo who are involved in neuroscience and linguistic research have embarked on a series of research projects on multilingualism and the brain.
 The first project was conducted using fMRI machines in Dr. Sakai's Lab at the University of Tokyo and examined to what extent multilingualism provides cognitive and linguistic benefits.
-Participants included trilingual LEX members, as well as non-members.
+Participants included trilingual LEX / Hippo members, as well as non-members.

-The exciting first results were published March 31, 2021 in the journal, Scientific Reports.
+The exciting first results were published in 2021 in the journal, Scientific Reports.
 Using fMRI and behavioral analyses, the researchers found that multilinguals have a demonstrated neural advantage over bilinguals in acquiring new languages.
-This confirms the cumulative-enhancement model -- “The more languages you know the easier it gets.” -- developed by Dr. Flynn based on previous behavioral studies.
+This provides neural confirmation of the cumulative-enhancement model -- “The more languages you know the easier it gets.” -- developed by Dr. Flynn based on previous behavioral studies.
 Visit this report to read all about it!

 Current Research on Bilingualism